-Technology / 7 days ago
+Technology / a year ago

 White House Seeks Help From Public for AI Risks, Tech Support & Unwanted Pop-up Ads

-image generated by stable-diffusion
+image by stable-diffusion

 The White House seeks public comments on the risks of artificial intelligence, prompting both valuable contributions and skepticism from critics.